akiradeveloper/norpc/README.md

 The core of the Tower ecosystem is an abstraction called `Service` which is like a function from `Request` to `Response`.
 The ecosystem has many decorators to add new behavior to an existing `Service`.

-The client requests is coming from the top-left of the stacks and flows down to the bottom-right.
+In the diagram, the client requests is coming from the top-left of the stacks and flows down to the bottom-right.
 The client and server is connected by async channel driven by Tokio runtime so there is no overhead for the serialization and copying because the message just "moves".